 17. Extreme Worry or Panic

 Highly anxious people who are extremely worried or have anxiety attacks can give themselves chronic physical and mental issues over time.

 People who spend too much of their time on social media may be trying to escape their neurosis.
 However, such behavior can cause them to feel more anxiety.

 People with neurosis find it hard to regulate their emotions.
 If they tend to “explode” over small concerns, it can become a more serious problem.

 20. Consistently Trying to One-up Others

-Highly anxious people may have a deep insecurity of not feeling good enough.
-They will try to combat this by attempting to convince others that they matter through one-upping their achievements.
+Highly anxious people may have a deep insecurity about not feeling good enough.
+They will try to combat this by attempting to convince others that they matter by one-upping their achievements.

-From the above list you may have identified yourself or someone close to you as showing neurotic behaviors.
-Don’t be alarmed, although these behaviors can potentially result in long-term damage to your physical health and relationships, they can definitely be avoided.
+When reviewing the above list, you may have identified yourself or someone close to you as presenting with many neurotic behaviors.
+Don’t be alarmed, although these behaviors can potentially result in long-term damage to your physical health and relationships, they can be avoided.